itbdw/server-render-javascript-chrome/README.md

 * before call craw.js, make sure chrome was started already (no pending)

+* bug, when the documentUrl was blocked, it just hang out there

 ## What and how it works

 Your website is rendered with javascript.
 But search engine (like Baidu, Sogou, 360) does not like the page, and `even` can not understand javascript content totally.